 Times are changing, and so are your clients’ needs.
 MSPs are making the same mistakes and wondering why they’re not growing.
-I’ve boiled it down to three common problems I constantly see stunting their growth and how to avoid them.
+I’ve boiled it down to three common problems I constantly see stunting MSP growth and how to avoid them.

 1. You’re Not Scalable.

 What can happen is that your customers will want to pick and choose which service offerings they want and what they don’t want to pay for.
 Then all your packages get carved out.
 So at that point you’ve let the customer define your managed services agreement.
 This is a bad idea!
 You want to lock in standard packages because otherwise how are you going to scale?
 How are you going to build?
 How are you going to keep track of this customer?